JPBureik/experiment-monitoring/README.md

 ## Setup

   * Hardware requirements & server setup: See `server_setup.md`.
+  * ADC setup: See `adc_setup.md`.
+Only needed if you want to monitor analog signals.
   * Working with existing interfaces:
     - `config.py` is all you need to modify.
   * Adding your own interfaces: